Ski: 2018-2019 Blizzard Brahma, 180 cm

 And then this is what we wrote in our Frontside section:

 “In our opinion, the Brahma is the first ski in this section that really feels like it straddles the line between being a good frontside carver and a narrower all-mountain performer.
 Especially in the 180 cm and shorter lengths, the Brahma is a strong and fairly snappy carver.
 Its tails are a bit softer than all of the more carving-oriented options that appear before it in this section, but that is not to say the tails are soft — they are just a touch softer than the HEAD Monster 88’s.
 For those who really are looking for a ski to shine in all 3 of the “frontside” categories we’ve listed, the Brahma is a very good option for high-intermediates to expert skiers.”

 I hadn’t read those Buyer’s Guide descriptions since writing them last Fall, and I confess that I hadn’t remembered what I wrote, since, to date, I’ve mostly tried to repress all memories of producing the Buyer’s Guide each year.
-But if the production process tends to be brutal, I’m happy to report that, having been back on the Brahma, I think our Buyer’s Guide descriptions were on point.
+But if the production process tends to be brutal, I’m happy to report that, having been back on the Brahma this past season, I think our Buyer’s Guide descriptions were on point.
 And now that we’re very hard at work on putting together our 18/19 Buyer’s Guide (more info coming soon) — and comparing the 200+ skis that will be included — I keep coming back to the conclusion that the Brahma is dialed.

 Here’s what Blizzard says about the 17/18 – 18/19 Brahma:

 “The all-new Brahma is the go-to ski on days when cold temps and dry spells make for firm snow conditions.